 What is the current strategic direction of human resource departments?
 How will HR departments evolve?
 Traditionally, human resource departments have focused heavily on administrative duties, including managing records, processing standard transactions and dealing with compliance and legal issues.
 Today's HR professional is also pivotal in high-level planning, consulting with top executives to chart strategic direction and shaping key policies.
 With more focus on talent as a strategic resource for the organization's overall success, human resource professionals are obtaining more business insight and incorporating that knowledge into daily operations.

 As HR continues to have a more pivotal role in companies, the strategic direction of human resource departments is also evolving.
 Many human resource departments endure ever-increasing workloads and additional responsibilities.
-Several human resource changes and challenges are reported in The Bureau of National Affairs HR Department Benchmarks and Analysis 2008 report.
+Several human resource challenges are reported in The Bureau of National Affairs HR Department Benchmarks and Analysis 2015 report.
 Among this report's key findings are:

 When it comes to human resources, training, and labor relations managers and specialists, the job outlook is good, which is a welcome change in this rocky economy.
-The Bureau of Labor Statistics'Occupational Outlook Handbook expects employment to grow 17% by 2016, which is faster than average for all occupations.
+The U.S. Bureau of Labor Statistics expects employment to grow 9% by 2024, which is faster than average for all occupations.
 As legislation and court rulings continue to set standards in various areas, including occupational safety and health, equal employment opportunity, wages, healthcare and family leave, there will be a much greater demand for qualified individuals in the HR field.

 Whether you're examining the strategic direction of human resource departments, delving into your company's goals and objectives or exploring your own personal career ambitions, Villanova University's Master of Science in Human Resource Development has the answers you need.
 This graduate degree program will help you develop critical skills you can use immediately on the job and enhance your career.
 Villanova's MS in Human Resource Development provides you with the pertinent knowledge and vital tools that have a direct impact in the rapidly changing world that encompasses law, regulations, human behavior, knowledge management and measurement.
 An HR Master's degree will prepare you for the responsibilities of tomorrow and open the door for career advancement and leadership opportunities.
 This comprehensive program will teach you how to: